 - IRD requires you to use the Predictive Routing URS Strategy Subroutines component.
 Insert the strategy subroutines into the appropriate position in your strategy flow.

 - Composer requires the use of the Predictive Routing Composer Subroutines.
 Insert the subroutines into the appropriate position in your workflow.
 If you are using Composer, you need Orchestration Server (ORS) as well as URS in your environment.

 The Subroutines invoke Predictive Routing in real time.
 They send a request to AICS, which performs the scoring based on the information you configured in your Predictor and the Model or Models based on it.
 AICS returns the projected scores for each agent in the target group, indicating how well they would be expected to handle the specific interaction in question given the particular interaction type, customer intent, agent skill level, and whatever other factors you anticipate to be relevant.
 URS then chooses the optimal routing target.

-Genesys Predictive Routing (GPR) is delivered as a set of Docker images.
+AI Core Services and Agent State Connector 9.0.015.05 and higher are delivered as a set of Docker images.
 This ensures consistent environments from development to production as Docker containers maintain all configurations and dependencies internally, without depending on software installed on host server.
 With Docker, upgrades are easier and more predictable.
 Scaling across multiple hosts requires starting the same Docker containers on multiple host servers.
-In addition Docker provides isolation; every part of GPR can be scaled separately and has guaranteed access to hardware resources.
+In addition, Docker provides isolation; every part of GPR can be scaled separately and has guaranteed access to hardware resources.